OpenID Federation 1.0

 Explicit Client Registration

-In addition to automatic client registration, the OIDC Federation specification defines a way to register a client explicitly.
+In addition to automatic client registration, the OpenID Federation specification defines a way to register a client explicitly.
 The mechanism is called “explicit client registration”.
 It is similar to dynamic client registration defined in OpenID Connect Dynamic Client Registration 1.0 and RFC 7591 OAuth 2.0 Dynamic Client Registration Protocol.

 An identity provider that supports explicit client registration has the federation registration endpoint that accepts explicit client registration requests.